tanishagerg/SRNCA/blogpost.md

 | update rate | proportion of pixels updated each ca step |
 | learning rate | rate that modifies how quickly NCA parameters change |

-Perhaps the most obvious method for hyperparameter search (beyond manual adjustment by a human operator) is grid search: systematically looping through each set of possibile values for each hyperparameter.
+Perhaps the most obvious method for hyperparameter search (beyond manual adjustment by a human operator) is grid search: systematically looping through each set of possible values for each hyperparameter.
 Grid search is known to be inefficient at best, and random search represents an effective intermediate step between grid search and an additional optimization method over hyperparameters (_e.g._ an evolutionary algorithm).
 Random search over hyperparameters in general can be expected to give equal or better performance with a lower computational expense than grid search[^Bergstra2012].

 So, the first thing I did was use random values for the hyperparameters with different target textures and see the result.
 I recorded the values for the parameters used, and the final loss that the algorithm gave, after 16383 steps.